bmeurant/technical-docs/software-architecture/observability/health-endpoint-monitoring.md

 The **Health Endpoint Monitoring** pattern (also known as the **Health Check** pattern) is a fundamental technique for reporting the health of an application or service.
 It involves exposing a dedicated HTTP endpoint that external tools can poll at regular intervals to determine if the service is running correctly and is ready to handle requests.

-This pattern is critical for building self-healing and highly available systems, as it provides a simple, automated way for other parts of the infrastructure (like [[load-balancing|load balancers]], container orchestrators, or [[service-discovery]] registries) to make decisions about the service's state.
+This pattern is critical for building self-healing and highly available systems, as it provides a simple, automated way for other parts of the infrastructure (like [[load-balancing|load balancers]], [[containerization|container]] orchestrators, or [[service-discovery]] registries) to make decisions about the service's state.

 ---

 ## Levels of Health Checks

 A simple "200 OK" response is often not enough.
 A robust health monitoring strategy typically involves multiple types of checks, each answering a different question.
-The most common are Liveness, Readiness, and Startup probes, concepts popularized by container orchestrators like Kubernetes.
+The most common are Liveness, Readiness, and Startup probes, concepts popularized by [[containerization|container]] orchestrators like Kubernetes.

 ```mermaid
 graph TD